pryre/mantis/README.md

 # mantis
-ROS meta-package for a Mobile Manipulation Unmanned Aerial Vehicle (MMUAV)
+ROS meta-package for a aerial manipulators.

 ## Running the full SITL environment